hc-sc-ocdo-bdpd/Python_Container_Demo/isolation-example/README.md

 ## Running the Tests
 The `tests` directory contains various tests to ensure that the container cannot access network resources.
 These tests include HTTP/HTTPS requests, DNS resolution, socket connections, FTP connections, ICMP ping requests, SMTP connections, and HTTP/HTTPS uploads and downloads.

+Additionally, a parameterized test is included to verify that specific Linux capabilities have been dropped from the container.

 ### Running Tests in VSCode
 - Ensure you have the Python extension installed in the container as described above.